-The “Horse is King” on Mackinac Island, a place where vacationers’ only means of transportation are bikes, roller blades, and horseback or carriage rides.
+The “Horse is King” on Mackinac Island, a place where vacationers’ only means of transportation are bikes, roller blades, horseback or carriage rides.
 Known specifically for its no-motorized-vehicle policy, this Northern Michigan vacation spot is a blast from the past with plenty of horse-themed travel ideas: go for a ride through the streets in a horse and buggy, or hop on the saddle and ride around the island.
-You can celebrate Mackinac Island horses at the Festival of the Horse, a Northern Michigan festival that happens every August.
-Read on to learn more about the history of the horses on Mackinac and where you can visit this King of the Island.
+You can celebrate the horses on Mackinac Island at the Festival of the Horse, a Northern Michigan festival that happens every August.
+Read on to learn more about the history of the horses on Mackinac Island.

 History of Horses on Mackinac Island